Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: Acknowledgments

-\acks{S.B. is supported by the Wellcome Trust (225790/Z/22/Z) and the United Kingdom Research and Innovation Medical Research Council (MC\_UU\_00040/01).
-This research has been conducted using the UK Biobank resource under Application Number 98032.}
+We thank the editors and the three anonymous reviewers for their insightful comments.
+H.T. thanks Pradeep Natarajan for his support of this research.
+S.B. is supported by the Wellcome Trust (225790/Z/22/Z) and the United Kingdom Research and Innovation Medical Research Council (MC\_UU\_00040/01).
+This research has been conducted using the UK Biobank resource under Application Number 98032.